Foreign relations of Artsakh

-The Republic of Artsakh is a republic with limited recognition in the South Caucasus region.
-The Republic of Artsakh controls most of the territory of the former Nagorno-Karabakh Autonomous Oblast (before the 2020 Nagorno-Karabakh war, it also controlled some of the surrounding area).
-It is recognized only by three other non-UN member states, Abkhazia, South Ossetia and Transnistria.
-The rest of the international community recognizes Artsakh as part of Azerbaijan.
+The Republic of Artsakh was a republic with limited recognition in the South Caucasus region.
+The Republic of Artsakh controlled most of the territory of the former Nagorno-Karabakh Autonomous Oblast (before the Second Nagorno-Karabakh War, it also controlled some of the surrounding area).
+It was recognized only by three other non-UN member states, Abkhazia, South Ossetia and Transnistria.
+The rest of the international community recognized Artsakh as part of Azerbaijan.
 In November 2012, a member of Uruguay's foreign relations committee stated that his country could recognize Nagorno-Karabakh's independence.
-In 2012, Armenia and Tuvalu established diplomatic relations and it was expected that Tuvalu may recognize Artsakh's independence.
+In 2012, Armenia and Tuvalu established diplomatic relations, which led to speculation of possible recognition of Artsakh by Tuvalu.
 In October 2012, the Australian state of New South Wales recognized Nagorno-Karabakh.
 In September 2014, the Basque Parliament in Spain adopted a motion supporting Artsakh's right to self-determination and in November 2014, the Parliament of Navarre, also in Spain, issued a statement supporting Artsakh's inclusion in taking part in settlement negotiations.

-At the present, no diplomatic missions of other countries exist in Artsakh.
-On the other hand, the republic has built a small network of representative offices around the world.
-Currently it has representative offices in seven countries.
+No diplomatic missions of other countries ever existed in Artsakh, due to its lack of international recognition.
+On the other hand, the republic built a small network of representative offices around the world, with representative offices in seven countries.

+Following an Azerbaijani assault on 19 September 2023, Artsakh agreed to dissolve itself by 1 January 2024.
+In accordance with the agreement, it did so on 1 January 2024, ending its self-proclaimed independence.

 Ministry of Foreign Affairs

-Foreign policy of the state is governed by the Ministry of Foreign Affairs of Republic of Artsakh.
-The Ministry is based in the capital city of Stepanakert.
-Currently, the Minister is David Babayan.
+Foreign policy of the state was governed by the Ministry of Foreign Affairs of Republic of Artsakh.
+The Ministry was based in the capital city of Stepanakert.

+Below is a list of the foreign ministers that represented the Republic of Artsakh: